markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 > **Video:** [Gif - Jira FSFO-165 Debugging Step](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-164)

-We can see that the next progression, the `i` value iterates by one due to the `for` loop argument.
-Next, the `i` conditional is checked in the `for` loop.
-After this conditional has been satisfied since `1 < 3` returns a true statement, we then proceed into the `fight()` function.
+We can see that the next progression, the `i` value iterates by one due to the `for` loop argument, `i++`.
+Next, the `i` conditional is checked in the `for` loop, `i < enemyNames.length`.
+Since this conditional is satisfied because `1 < 3` returns a true statement, we then proceed into the `fight()` function.
 But instead of progressing with our new robot enemy into the `while` loop, we are immediately kicked out of this function.
 It appears we did not satisfy the `while` loops condition that the `enemyHealth > 0`. *Ah ha!* That is why our player robot is failing to fight the other enemy robots besides the first one.
-Since we only have a single global `enemyHealth` variable, attacking one robot is the same as attacking all the enemy robots.
+We only have a single global `enemyHealth` variable set as the health for all the robots, attacking one robot is like attacking all the enemy robots.
 We must reset the `enemyHeatlh` value before each robot battle so the next robot can start battling at full strength.
 Let's reset our enemy robot's health by assigning it right before we our `fight()` function call inside the `for` loop.
 For simplicity sake let's choose a variable name that is more semantic than `enemyNames[i]` to store our current enemy robot.
 <!-- Another adjustment in the `for` loop would be to remove our `alert("Welcome to Battlebots!")` from our `fight()` function.  -->
 Please make sure your `for` loop looks similar to this:
 ```javascript